fun4seb/GitNotes/2020 ~ Winter/SOCI244/SOCI244 - Midterm Notes.md

 - **Nature = purity**
 - Emergence of the **rational recreation movement**

-## The Myth of Nature as a Medicinal/"Healing" Landscape
+The Myth of Nature as a Medicinal/"Healing" Landscape:
 	- Provides balance for mind and body
 	- Restores energy dissipated by urban life
 	- Renews relationship between "man" and "the land"
 	- Cleanses life options

 ## Rational Recreation Movement
 - **"Rational recreation"** was the ideal that nineteenth-century middle-class reformers hoped to impose on the urban working class of their day.
 They believed that **"leisure activities should be controlled, ordered, and improving"**